 Additional background information about upgrading the Elastic Stack is available, but keep in mind that most steps are handled for you, unless they are specifically called out in the Elasticsearch Add-On for Heroku documentation that you are currently reading:

 To ensure an upgrade process that always keeps your data safe, Elasticsearch Add-On for Heroku takes a snapshot before making any changes to your cluster.
-After a major version upgrade is complete and the first successful snapshot with the new major version is available, all snapshots taken with previous version of Elasticsearch are removed.
+After a major version upgrade is complete and the first successful snapshot with the new major version is available, the snapshot taken with previous version of Elasticsearch is listed under snapshots.

 For example, before upgrading from Elasticsearch version 5.6 to version 6.x, a snapshot is taken.
-After the upgrade to version 6.x is complete and a first snapshot with the new version is available, all snapshots taken with version 5.x are removed.
+After the upgrade to version 6.x is complete and a first snapshot with the new version is available, snapshots taken with version 5.6 is listed under snapshots.

 Elasticsearch 6.x can read indices created in version 5.0 or above.
 An Elasticsearch 6.x node will not start if indices created in a version of Elasticsearch before 5.0 are present.
 If prompted by Elasticsearch Add-On for Heroku, use the Upgrade Assistant in Kibana to reindex your data.

 Known issues with 6.8.23 on Elasticsearch Add-On for Herokuedit

 The following known problems apply to the Elastic Stack 6.8.23 release:

 - The Transport Client is not supported in 6.8.23.
 While we work on adding support, you can continue to use the Java REST client as a workaround.